 Rather than waiting for the customers to come looking for you, GDN allows you to reach out to users where they are with the ads they are interested in.
 It’s the #1 display advertising network, reaching over 90% of global internet users.

 Want to know how?

 In this detailed guide, we’ll cover everything from what is Google Display Network to how to create your first Google Display Network campaigns and how to boost your ad performance and expand your reach.

 The Google Display Network (GDN) is a group of over 2 million websites, videos, and apps where your Google ads can show up.
 Google display ads help you reach people as they browse through millions of websites, articles, videos, and Google-owned properties like YouTube, Gmail, Blogger, Google Finance, etc.

-While there are different types of Google display advertising, the most common one you would recognise first is a banner ad.
+While there are different types of Google display Ads, the most common one you would recognise first is a banner ad.
 It is typically either a static image, animated image like GIF, or video, appearing at the top, bottom, or side of the webpage.

 You may also notice display ads in between the content like this: